 There are ways to enforce compliance on employee devices, but they are infinitely more complex than the methods for securing corporate devices.

-Corporate data is a valuable target for hackers, and they know that employee-owned devices are an easy opportunity for a security breach.
+Corporate data is a valuable target for hackers, and they know that employee-owned devices are an easy opportunity for a mobile security breach.

 Personal applications that your employees use may have less stringent security, giving cybercriminals an inroad to your data.
 Some employees may also be more reckless with their personal devices, managing them poorly and/or connecting to unsecured Wi-Fi.
 Any lax personal use increases the information security risk.

 Adding to the risk, around 10% of users have their smartphones stolen, and 68% never recover their devices.
-Should you fail to establish a strong policy, whoever gets their hands on your employee’s phone may have access to valuable data.
+Should you fail to establish a strong BYOD security policy, whoever gets their hands on your employee’s phone may have access to valuable data.

 Loss of data when an employee leaves